Stella Atal: Career

 In 2007, she started her own label, Atal Stella.
 There she focuses on using what is locally available, including eco-friendly, natural and re-cycled material.
 Her designs have showcased at the Africa Fashion Week New York, in 2010 and at the Green Fashion Switzerland, in 2011.
 Stella's work has been featured in two issues of the prestigious Italian Vogue magazine.

+In March 2009, Stella Atal showcased a handful of her now famous simple African designs of linen and organic cotton with bold handmade prints and sea shell cotton at the launch of the Fashion Corporate Nite at Efendya's, Centenary Park and made an impression so big that the rest of the designers faded in the background.

 In 2016, she relocated from Kampala, Uganda to Paris, France.
 The following year, she received a license that allows manufacturing and selling of her branded clothes and copyrighted art pieces in France and the rest of the European Union.
 She tours internationally in Continental Europe, United Kingdom and the United States.

+Awards and honors

+Stella Atal won the African Designer of The Year award by the Ethical Fashion Awards, held in London in 2008.
+In 2010, she won the Afric Collection Fashion Award in Douala, Cameroon.

 Other considerations

-Stella Atal won the African Designer of The Year award by the Ethical Fashion Awards, held in London in 2008.
-In 2010 she won the Afric Collection Fashion Award in Douala, Cameroon.

 She lectures to art students and fashion designer students.
 She also works with refugees and disadvantaged youth, particularly girls.
 In addition, she works with HIV/AIDS patients both in Kampala and in the Northern Region of the county.